IT - Multi-Factor Authentication (Duo or Okta Verify)

 • A mobile app or hardware token

-Duo is a two-factor authentication service that helps protect sensitive information, including:
+Duo and Okta Verify are multi-factor authentication services that helps protect sensitive information, including:

 • Direct deposit details